zyang91/book/README.md

 # My Book

-This cookiecutter creates a simple boilerplate for a Jupyter Book.
+This cookiecutter creates a simple boilerplate for a Jupyter Book. updared

 ## Usage